asankaishara/spring-security-with-keycloak/README.md

 * Build the "app1" and deploy the war file found in target to any compatible server.
 * if you goto "http://localhost:8080/app1/" you can access public unprotected service
 * if you goto "http://localhost:8080/app1/admin" you will have to login to your account to access the protected resource

+* To use keycloak admin rest API, first update the configuration of "realm-management" client as mentioned above
+* Just run the "Runner.java". it will create user in keycloak according to the given details.